The Parents' Review

 This went on for a fortnight or so, with fair but not perfect success.
 Whenever her father or I was present, we caught the emotion before the child was conscious of it, and succeeded in turning her thoughts into some pleasant channel.
 But poor nurse has had bad hours with Agnes; there would sit the child, pale and silent, for hours together, doing nothing because she liked to do it, but only because she was made.
 And, once the fit had settled down, thick and steady as a London fog, neither her father nor I could help in the least.
 Oh, the inconceivable settled cloudiness and irresponsiveness of that sweet child face!

 Our tactics were at fault.
 No doubt they helped so far as they went.
 We managed to secure bright days that might otherwise have been cloudy when we happened to be present at the first rise of the sullen mood.
 But it seemed impossible to bring about so long an abstinence from sullen fits as would eradicate the habit.
 We pictured to ourselves the dreary life that lay before our pretty little girl; the sort of insulation, the distrust of her sweetness, to which even one such sullen fit would give rise; worse, the isolation which accompanies this sort of temper, and the anguish of repentance to follow.
-And then, I know, madness is often bread of this strong sense of injured personality.
+And then, I know, madness is often bred of this strong sense of injured personality.

 It is not a pleasant thing to look an evil in the face.
 Whether or no "a little knowledge is dangerous," certainly, it is a trying thing.
 If we could only have contented ourselves with, "Oh, she'll grow our of it by-and-by," we could have put up with even a daily cloud.
 But these forecasts of our little girl's future made the saving of the child at any cost our most anxious care.